MohammedShetaya/AR_Video_Streaming/README.md

 ![Signaling Process Browser API](./webrtc_signaling_diagram.svg)

 #### Peer Connection:
-Once the two peers set their `LocalDescription` and `RemoteDescription` They can start exchaning rela-time data (Video, Audio, etc..).
+Once the two peers set their `LocalDescription` and `RemoteDescription` They can start exchaning real-time data (Video, Audio, etc..).
 A `MediaStream` object can be sent over the `RTCPeerConnection` using the `AddTrack` method.
+The other peer can register to the `OnTrack` event which is will be called once a track is received.

 ##### Remarks:
 1. The `MediaStream` object should be added using the `AddTrack` method before sending an Offer/Answer to the other peer.
 Adding a track should be followed by new Offer/Answer in order for the other peer to have an updated SDP.
 2. The `IceCandidate` should be handled on the remote peer after the `RemoteDescritption` is set.
+3. The sending peer needs to register to `OnNegotiationNeeded` event which is called once `AddTrack` finishes execution.
+The handler of this event should send a new Offer to the remote peer with the new SDP.

 &nbsp;
 &nbsp;